pegjs/pegjs/README.md

 To generate the parser from JavaScript code, include the `lib/compiler.js` file and use the `PEG.buildParser` function.
 This function accepts a string with a grammar and either returns the built parser object or throws an exception if the grammar is invalid.

-To generate the parser from a command line, you need to have Java installed (so that [Rhino](http://www.mozilla.org/rhino/) — which is included in PEG.js — can run).
-Use the `bin/pegjs` script on Unix or `bin/pegjs.bat` batch file on Windows:
+To generate the parser from a command line, you need to have [Node](http://nodejs.org/) installed.
+Then use the `bin/pegjs` script:

     $ bin/pegjs --export-var arithmeticsParser examples/arithmetics.pegjs